ghost-coin/ghost-legacy/README.md

 What is Ghost?
 ----------------

-An open source, decentralized privacy platform built for global person to person eCommerce.
+An open source, privacy focused, anonymous and decentralised network that uses proof of stake consensus algorithm with incentivized stakers.

 For more information, see https://www.ghostbymcafee.com/